AllenDev1/Assignment/README.md

 # Assignment

-step 1: run the docker container step 2: run the command "docker-compose up"
+step 1: run the docker container step 2: run the command "docker-compose up" in Assignmanet dir